wayfair-archive/awesome-learning/content/courses/testing.md

 tags:
   - "Jest"
 description: "Welcome to the Automated Testing course.
-Over the upcoming weeks you will dive into frontend testing using Jest, and eventually Enzyme or React Testing Library.
-By the end of this track you will know how to test user interfaces, as well as user interactions."
+Over the upcoming weeks you will dive into Front-End Testing using Jest, and eventually Enzyme or React Testing Library.
+By the end of this course, you will know how to test React components, simulate interactions with them, and test how they behave in response to these interactions."
 lessons:
   - link: "intro-to-unit-testing/"
     title: Intro to Unit Testing